Dazaman/poesis_/_archives/Tania_Bruguera.md

 ---
 ## Tania Bruguera

+Project: 10, 148, 451

 [Tania Bruguera](https://www.tate.org.uk/whats-on/tate-modern/exhibition/hyundai-commission-tania-bruguera) is a Cuban performance and installation artist.
+Bruguera explores the emotions within politics.
+Her work encompasses performance, film, installation, scuppture, writing, teaching as well as site-specific works.
+Her purpose is to cause change through her work.

 From 2nd October to 24th February 2019, Tania Bruguera exhibited at the Tate Modern.
 Her work titled '10, 148, 451' is a number that keeps increasing:'...the number of people who migrated from one country to another last year added to the number of migrant deaths recorded so far this year - to indicate the sheer scale of mass migration and the risks involved.

-21 people living or working around the same postcode as Tate Modern called 'Tate Neighbours' were inckuded in the art work.
+'In the Turbine Hall is a large heat-sensitive floor.
+By using your body heat and working together with other visitors, you can reveal a hidden portrait of Yousef, a young man who left Syria to come to London.
+Meanwhile, a low-frequency sound fills the space with an unsettling energy.
+In a small room nearby, an organic compound in the air induces tears and provokes what the artist describes as ‘forced empathy’.'